 A leave of absence is when someone takes time away from work to recover from a significant health condition or care for someone suffering from a serious health condition.
 It could also be time off for military service, jury duty, or voting in some cases.

 When a California employee needed to take a leave of absence in the past, companies could simply terminate them.
-This is obviously terrible to the lives of hardworking people who only needed a little break from work to care for a sick loved one or for an emergency.
+This is obviously terrible for the lives of hardworking people who only need a little break from work to care for a sick loved one or for an emergency.

 As a result, California enacted a slew of leave-of-absence rules that specific companies must follow.
 Furthermore, discrimination against an employee who takes a valid leave is prohibited under California law.
 As a result, the state of California has some of the most benevolent leave-of-absence policies in the country.